 Does pipe lagging need to be removed?

 This will depend on the type and condition of the material.
 Once you have established that the material is actually asbestos – by employing a company to carry our asbestos testing – you should then consider the condition of it.
-If it is in good order, not damage and not flaking, it may be safe to leave the material in situ.
+If it is in good order, not damaged and not flaking, it may be safe to leave the material in situ.
 However, if you plan to carry out any works which may disturb or damage the lagging you should look to have it removed by a professional contractor.
 Asbestos containing materials can degrade over time – especially if they are subjected to constant changes in temperature – so it’s important to ensure that you monitor the condition of the products on regular occasions.
 If you discover that the pipe lagging is in a poor condition (or if it becomes damaged) seal off the area and seek professional advice from a licensed asbestos contractor.

 You may also need to have asbestos pipe lagging removed if you’re carrying our any home improvements, have an industrial boiler replaced or if pipework has burst.